-Allen offers a wonderful shopping experience at the Allen Premium Outlets Shopping Center and it is conveniently location to freeways that lead to Dallas’s many shopping opportunities.
+Allen offers a wonderful shopping experience at the Allen Premium Outlets Shopping Center and Watters Creek which are conveniently located near freeways and have an array of shops and restuarants.

 The city is proud of its award-winning park system featuring neighborhood and community parks which have hiking and biking trails and greenbelts.
 Other city facilities for Allen residents include a 27-hole public golf course, a large fitness and aquatic center, a senior recreation center, a youth center with an extreme sports park, and a 54,000 sq ft public library.